7 Common Pottery Wheel Issues

 #3: Clogged Sink

-This problem doesn’t directly have to do with the pottery wheel, but it does have to do with what comes off the pottery wheel—Clay.
-After you work with clay, you might think of having it drain in the sink.
+This problem doesn’t directly involve the pottery wheel, but it does involve what comes off the pottery wheel Clay.
+After you work with clay, you might consider letting it drain in the sink.
 Eventually, this will lead to a clogged sink and a $150 or more bill from the plumber.
-What can you do to avoid having your sink clogged?
+What can you do to prevent your sink from clogging?

 Solution: Get a Sink Trap System.
 A sink trap system of any kind will prevent the clay from going through your pipes.